EduBase: Creating Offers

 - Scalable Internationalization: Institutions can engage a broader range of students and staff in international activities, expanding the reach of Erasmus programs.

-Challenges of BIPs
+Challenges

 - Coordination and Collaboration: Organizing a blended program across multiple institutions requires robust planning and alignment of goals, schedules, and teaching approaches.